ncanna/got_predictions/README.md

 A tree model was optimized via RandomizedSearchCV.
 Both entropy (with a *testing accuracy of 0.956*) and gini (also with a *testing accuracy of 0.956*) criterion were tested and evaluated using roc_auc scores.

-### Feauture Importance
+### Feature Importance

-Using the Random Forest model, feauture importances were measured and plotted.
+Using the Random Forest model, feature importances were measured and plotted.
 The results showed that of the factors considered, a character's house death rate and what season number they were introduced in were most important when predicting if they would survive the show or not.

 ![Feauture Importances](https://miro.medium.com/max/1400/1*ABimYBeJVJerGFM06OBiZw.png)